 - a.
+Air permeable insulation installed on the top side of the ceiling in unconditioned attics shall not require an air barrier on the exterior.
 Insulation installed in attics and ceilings shall not require an air barrier on the exterior or interior side. - b.
 Insulation installed under floors that are directly above an unvented crawl space shall not require an air barrier on the exterior side. - c.
 Insulation installed in rim or band joists located in conditioned space shall not require an air barrier on the interior side. - 6.
 Insulation shall be installed around obstructions including, but not limited to, framing, blocking, wiring, pipes, etc. as to avoid substantial gaps, voids or compression.